BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Main results

+(ii) BSDEs with generators of the form $-z^2/y$ are particularly relevant in economics, since they correspond to the Kreps-Porteus stochastic differential utility in continuous time given in \cite{Duf-Eps92}.

+(iii) As the reader will see in the proofs, assuming that $a:=-2\delta+1$ or $a:=2\delta +1$ are odd when $\xi<0$ are needed to ensure that quantities of the form $x^{a}$ are well-defined for $x<0$. \end{remark}

+Along with the existence result, the above uniqueness theorem is crucial for the existence of viscosity solutions of a class of singular parabolic PDEs.
+For instance, our results will allow to solve the PDE, for $ \ \theta=\pm1$,

 when the functions $b$ and $h$ are merely continuous in $x$, with additional growth conditions, see Theorem \ref{thm:1/y viscosity} and Remark \ref{rem:no regula}.
 This will be developed in Subsection \ref{sec:parab PDE} for parabolic PDEs with no boundary conditions and Subsection \ref{sec:neumann} for the case of PDEs with lateral Neumann boundaries.
-In Section \ref{sec:decision} we provide two applications of the this existence result to economics, namely to utility maximization with random endowment and to the existence of Kreps-Porteus stochastic differential utility in continuous time.
+In Section \ref{sec:decision} we provide two applications of the existence results to economics, namely to (non-exponential) utility maximization with random endowment and to the existence of Kreps-Porteus stochastic differential utility in continuous time.
+This part of our work can be seen as a probabilistic approach to the result of \citet{Duf-Lions}.
+Moreover, we give existence of viscosity solutions of these singular PDEs along with a probabilistic representation.